rustho/life/readme.md

 #Conway's game life
+it's educational project for FSD.
+Project was written on TypeScript.
+###install
+for install extrafiles in project use 'npm install'
+###webpack
-for webpack use npm start
+for assemble use npm start
+###test
-for test use npm test:single
+for launch test use npm test
-in docs html page with script
+For Unit test used Karma, Mocha, Chai
+### Architecture
+Project use MVC Architecture pattern
+###Clean code
+For clean code used tslint